-Refer also to Protocol E3 & G1(e).
+Refer also to Protocol E3 & G1(e)

-NO. PROTOCOL Full Compliance Score Actual Score C10 Within the agrichemical warehouse: a) This facility has a posted inventory list of emergency equipment and supplies which are stored in a specific location for use only in emergencies.
-10 Emergency equipment at the warehouse includes: 30 30 10 10 10 10
+NO. PROTOCOL: Emergency Equipment Full Compliance Score Actual Score C10 Within the agrichemical warehouse:a) This facility has a posted inventory list of Mandatan emergency equipment and supplies which are stored in a specific location for use only in emergencies.
+Mandatory Emergency equipment at the site includes: b) a first aid kit c) an eyewash station or eyewash/shower d) sealable salvage container e) absorbent materials f) Aluminum Shovel & broom g) gloves, goggles and rubber boots h) respirator and chemical cartridge Mandatory Observations: